iree-org/iree-test-suites/sharktank_models/quality_tests/README.md

 ### Adding your own model

 - To add your own model, create a directory under `quality_tests` and add JSON files that correspond to the submodels.
-Please follow the [JSON file schema in this README file](#required-and-optional-fields-for-the-json-model-file)
+Please follow the [JSON file schema in this README file](#required-and-optional-fields-for-the-json-model-file).

-- Please refer to the sample file `sdxl/clip_rocm.json`
+- Please refer to the sample file `sdxl/clip_rocm.json`.

 ### How to run

-- Command to run quality tests for a specific model
+- Command to run quality tests for a specific model:

 ```
 # Retrieving test files and external test files